 Both James and John A. then moved to the Oakland, California area (Martin returned to Ottawa County) and by 1911 James was residing at 626 Fifty-ninth Street in Oakland, California.
-About 1919 James was admitted to the Soldiers’ Home in Oakland.
+On October 8, 1919 James was admitted as a widower (his nearest relative was C. H. Taylor in Oakland) to the National Military Home in Sawtelle, California.
+He was discharged at his own request on November 1, 1919.
 In 1920 he was lodging with the Krijczk family in Alameda, California.

 James was a member of the Old Third Michigan Infantry Association.

 John A. was 26 years old and living in either Allendale or Grand Rapids when he enlisted in Company I on November 5, 1862, at Grand Rapids for 3 years, crediting Grand Rapids, joining his three younger brothers Chauncey, James and Martin.
-They may also have been related to David, John M. and/or Samuel Taylor, all of whom would also enlist in Company I. (Company I was made up largely of men from Ottawa County, particularly from the eastern side of the County.)
+(Company I was made up largely of men from Ottawa County, particularly from the eastern side of the County.)

 John A. joined the Regiment December 26, 1862, at Camp Pitcher, Virginia, and by late April he was sharing a tent with his two brothers James and Martin.
 John was shot in the right shoulder on May 2, 1863, at the battle of Chancellorsville, Virginia, the bullet exiting near the upper part of his arm.
 He was subsequently hospitalized, and transferred to Seventy-eighth Company, Second Batallion, Veterans’ Reserve Corps on January 15, 1864, at Washington, DC.